 The ‘Safe Cities Index 2017’ by The Economist Intelligence Unit (EIU), confirmed that Barcelona was one of the safest cities in the world in terms of general crime and overall ranked 13th in the world.

 Barcelona was also the 4th safest in the European Union and 5th safest in Europe – only lower in general safety terms than Stockholm, Amsterdam, Zurich and Madrid in 2017.

 Sure, like any urban area there are neighborhoods to avoid especially at night.
-But after spending 18 months living in this beautiful city with three children, I truly feel safe and at ease.
+But after spending two years living in this beautiful city with three children, I truly feel safe and at ease.

 This one was at the request of my husband who probably wishes it were true!
 As many people believe the afternoon siesta is actually for napping, what we find is a two to three hour “break” in the middle of the day, typically from 2:00pm – 5:00pm.

 Restaurants, stores, some offices and businesses shut their doors to enjoy a lengthy lunch (the largest and longest meal of the day here).
 They eat tapas, drink wine/beer and, from what I’ve personally witnessed, appear to be quite merry!